Infants generally sleep without any bedding in their crib other than a fitted sheet.

 The general consensus, however, is that the best choice is a toddler-sized pillow.

-Toddler pillows are shorter in length and width – usually measuring 13″ x 18″ – and are shallower in depth too, so they accommodate the smaller dimensions of a toddler in comparison to an adult.
+Toddler pillows are shorter in length and width – usually measuring 13″ x 18″.
+They are shallower in depth too, so they accommodate the smaller dimensions of a toddler in comparison to an adult.

 The main purpose of a pillow – besides providing a soft spot for your head – is to provide proper support for your neck by keeping your spine aligned.